All Episodes

 We would literally attack the UN before we would pay those taxes.

-I don't know, literally, but anyway, uh, there's a report that uh India is actually moving to reduce their consumption of Russian um oil.
+I don't know, literally, but anyway, there's a report that India is actually moving to reduce their consumption of Russian oil.

-Now that's a gigantic deal because India and China are the main purchases of Russian oil, and if they can't sell their oil, because there's a lot of sanctions, there aren't too many people who buy it, if they can't sell it to India, uh their economy will suffer, and they may not be able to press their war for forward as much as possible.
+If they can't sell it to India, their economy will suffer and they may not be able to press their war forward as much as possible.

-But there is a really big problem that I've heard about a few times that I think is real, that might suggest that Moscow uh or Russia is closer to uh a really bad situation than is obvious.
+But there is a really big problem that I've heard about a few times that I think is real that might suggest that Moscow or Russia is closer to a really bad situation than is obvious.

-So Ukraine is massively increased the number of attacks on the energy infrastructure.
+So Ukraine has massively increased the number of attacks on the energy infrastructure.

-I don't think that's gonna happen, because I think they want that Russian oil.
+I don't think that's going to happen because I think they want that Russian oil.

 But India is more of an ally.